 The drafting process was overseen by an Advisory Council which reflected the diversity of Scottish civil society.
 The Advisory Council met three times in 2012 and 2013 to provide advice on SNAP’s development.

-SNAP partners recognise that meaningful participation and inclusion are critical to the success of the Action Plan.
+SNAP partners recognised that meaningful participation and inclusion are critical to the success of the Action Plan.
 Participation can take many forms but all of these require commitment, the investment of time and resources and a willingness keep improving.
-In recognition of this, the SNAP workstreams are finding different ways to ensure that people affected by the issues concerned are included in decisions about how the work goes forward.
+In recognition of this, the SNAP 1 workstreams found different ways to ensure that people affected by the issues concerned were included in decisions about how the work was done.

-For example, people with lived experience of accessing support from health and social care services are part of the Health and Social Care Action Group.
-An Innovation Forum to support the work of the Adequate Standard of Living Action Group created an opportunity for people with lived experience of poverty to form a reference group, which the Scottish Human Rights Commission is currently supporting.
-The Justice and Safety Group regularly hears testimony from a range of people and groups who wish to raise issues connected to access to justice
+For example, people with lived experience of accessing support from health and social care services were members of the Health and Social Care Action Group.
+An Innovation Forum to support the work of the Adequate Standard of Living Action Group created an opportunity for people with lived experience of poverty to form a reference group, which the Scottish Human Rights Commission supported.
+The Justice and Safety Group regularly heard testimony from a range of people and groups who wished to raise issues connected to access to justice

-The Better Culture Action Group has recently supported a new project in a specific local authority area to bring people from communities and people working for public bodies together to create a local action plan.
-More information about this in will be available due course, including a report and video.
+The Better Culture Action Group also supported a project in a specific local authority area to bring people from communities and people working for public bodies together to create a local action plan.